dhanjyoti/React-step-by-step/prep/javascript/jsNote.md

 **Hoisting**
 Hoisting is a Javascript behavior where functions and variable declaratons are moved to the top of their respective scopes during the compilation phase.

+Hoisting is a phenomena in Javascrpt by which we can access variables
+    and functions, even before we initialize it or we have put some value in it.
+    We can access the variables without any error.

+Eg: In case of single variable the output will be undefined.
+    In case of proper function declaration it will show us the result. in case of only function name without the paranthesis it will show us the whole function code.
+    In case the function is an arrow function it will give us an error "_____ is not a function".
+As arrow function behaves just like a variable. & undefined is the result if we pass only the name just like another variable.

+- We can invoke functions even before initializing it.

 **JSON**
 JSON(Javascript Object Notation) is a lightweight data interchange format.
 JSON consists of key-value pairs.